lobennett/poldrack_tedana/README.md

 - Automatic detection of subject count for dynamic array sizing
 - Works from any directory - can be called as a utility package
 - Validates SLURM arguments before job submission
+- TR trimming support for removing initial volumes
+- Choice between t2smap (fast optimal combination) or full tedana workflow (with denoising)
+- Optional use of native space fMRIPrep brain masks for optimal masking
-- Generates outputs in T1w and MNI152NLin2009cAsym spaces
+- Generates outputs in T1w and MNI152NLin2009cAsym spaces (optional)

 ## Prerequisites